James M. Tunnell: Early life and family

 Tunnell was born in Clarksville, near Millville, Delaware.
-He attended the public schools and graduated in 1900 from Franklin College, now combined with Muskingum College at New Concord, Ohio.
+He attended the public schools and graduated in 1900 from Franklin College, now combined with Muskingum College in New Concord, Ohio.

 Professional and political career

-Tunnell taught in the public schools, eventually becoming principal of the schools at Frankford, Selbyville and Ocean View, Delaware.
-Meanwhile, he studied the law, was admitted to the bar in 1907 and began a practice in Georgetown, Delaware.
+Tunnell taught in the public schools, eventually becoming principal of the schools at Frankford, Selbyville and Ocean View in Delaware.
+Meanwhile, he studied the law, was admitted to the bar in 1907 and began a practice in Georgetown.
 He was president of the Georgetown Board of Education from 1919 until 1932.
-Tunnell was also a banker and owned and operated a number of farms in Sussex County, Delaware.
+Tunnell was also a banker and owned and operated a number of farms in Sussex County.

-Tunnell first ran for a seat in the United States Senate in 1924, but was defeated by Republican T. Coleman du Pont, a former senator.
-He was elected to the United States Senate in 1940, this time defeating the incumbent Republican Senator John G. Townsend, Jr. During this term, he served with the Democratic majority in the 77th, 78th, and 79th Congresses.
-He was chairman of the Committee on Pensions in the 78th and 79th Congresses.
+Tunnell first ran for a seat in the United States Senate in 1924, but was defeated by Republican T. Coleman du Pont.
+He was elected to the United States Senate in 1940, this time defeating the incumbent Republican Senator John G. Townsend Jr. During this term, he served with the Democratic majority in the 77th, 78th, and 79th congresses.
+He was chairman of the Committee on Pensions in the 78th and 79th congresses.
 Tunnell lost his bid for a second term in 1946 to Republican John J. Williams from Millsboro, Delaware.
 He served from January 3, 1941, to January 3, 1947, during the administrations of U.S. presidents Franklin D. Roosevelt and Harry S. Truman.
+Director of the Farmers' Bank of Delaware (1905-1957)Tunnell was an early supporter of the Equal Rights Amendment.

 Death and legacy

 James M. Tunnell died age 78 on November 14, 1957, in Philadelphia, Pennsylvania.
 He is buried in the Blackwater Church Cemetery, near Clarksville, Sussex County, Delaware.
-His son James M. Tunnell Jr. was the Democratic nominee for the Class 2 Senate seat in 1966, but lost to incumbent J. Caleb Boggs.
+His son James M. Tunnell Jr. was the Democratic nominee for the class 2 senate seat in 1966, but lost to incumbent J. Caleb Boggs.